ukatc/AtLAST_sensitivity_calculator/docs/source/user_guide/installation.rst

 For the time being, both can be installed from the UKATC AtLast Sensitivity Calculator GitHub repository and run in your local environment.

-Please contact `Fiona Kirton`_ if you require access to the repository.
+Please contact `Pamela Klaassen`_ if you require access to the repository.

 Instructions are provided below.

-.. _installing from git
+.. _installing from git:

 Installing the Python package from Git
 --------------------------------------